 CBT Rationale

 We will work to change thoughts and behaviors that are feeding the negative feelings you’ve been experiencing.
 For example, if you feel depressed, you will likely have many negative thoughts, possibly about yourself or others or about your life in general.
-Also, when you’re depressed, you’re more likely to act in ways that only feed your negative thoughts and sadness.
+Also, when you’re depressed, you’re more likely to act in ways that feed your negative thoughts and sadness.
 These behaviors may include withdrawing socially, avoiding tasks, and poor self-care.
 In therapy, you will learn skills to change unhelpful thought and behavior patterns, which will help you feel better emotionally.

 Negative Automatic Thoughts: How to Identify

 When you’re depressed, people frequently overlook their negative thoughts, or cognitions and assume what they are thinking is truth or reality.
 In therapy, we work to question the reality created by depressive thoughts.
 The first step in doing this is learning to catch or identify automatic thoughts.
-An automatic thought are thoughts that pop into our heads and most of the time, happen automatically and outside of our awareness.
+Automatic thoughts are thoughts that pop into our heads and most of the time, happen automatically and outside of our awareness.
 We are usually more aware of the emotion these thoughts make us feel, such as sad or depressed, and we do not question what we are thinking.
 But, often the thoughts we are having are distorting reality in some way.
 Before we can even start questioning our thoughts, we have to slow down our thoughts and know what may be fueling our sadness.
 One way to do this is to systematically write down moments we feel a negative emotion, and identify what thoughts we were having during those moments.

 As you get better at identifying your automatic thoughts, you will see that these negative thoughts that flood your mind can fuel your sadness and depression.
-These thoughts are what keep you lethargic and make you feel inadequate.
-Finding ways to noticing and evaluating the accuracy of your negative thoughts is key to feeling better.
+These thoughts can keep you feeling lethargic and inadequate.
+Finding ways to notice and evaluate the accuracy of your negative thoughts are key to feeling better.

 When we look at your thoughts, sometimes they are true, not true, or have a grain of truth.
 We will teach you how to evaluate the accuracy of your thoughts by looking at the evidence.
 What evidence is there that the thought is true?
 What evidence is there that the thought is not true?